sounny/hydrofit/README.md

 ## Contributing
 Feel free to submit issues or pull requests if you have suggestions or improvements for the watch face application.

+## Development Notes
+- Rendering routines were updated to use valid Monkey C `drawText` arguments and built-in font/color constants.
+This fixes issues where time and date values were not displayed correctly.